Fluctuation-induced odd-frequency spin-triplet pairing in disordered electron liquid: Conclusions

+In this paper we have proposed experimentally reliable and so far elusive mechanism of the \emph{spontaneous} odd-frequency spin-triplet pairing instability.
+As is well known, fluctuations appearing at the phase transition lead to strong effects, and can even change the order of the phase transition \cite{LarkinPikin1969, LyuksyutovPokrovskii1975, BrazovskiiDzyaloshinskii1975}.
+Here, we mixed two fluctuations of different origin to generate an effective interaction amplitude suitable for the s-wave odd-frequency, spin-triplet pairing.
+Importantly, this analysis was performed for a conventional system without any modelling assumptions.
+Based on our theoretical calculations, we have made a claim that the odd-frequency paired state could have already been experimentally observed in the two-gap measurements of the disordered film superconductors \cite{SacepeNatPhys2011,ChapelierNatPhys2019}.
+There, one of the gaps corresponds to the odd-frequency paired state.
+Moreover, we stated that in the experiments where a disordered superconducting thin film is driven to an insulator with an external magnetic field \cite{GantmakherJETPletters2000, ShaharPRL2004, SteinerBoebingerKapitulnikPRL2005, BaturinaPRL2007}, the insulator corresponds to an odd-frequency paired state.

-We would like to conclude with a remark that the mechanism of the odd-frequency instability found in this paper, i.e. the one which develops on the "shoulders" of a conventional phase transition, could also be searched in other physical scenarios and systems, not only in a disordered electron liquid which has limited possibilities for the odd-frequency states of matter.
+We would like to conclude with a remark that the mechanism of the odd-frequency instability found in this paper, i.e. the one which develops on the "shoulders" of a conventional phase transition due to mixing of the fluctuations which necessary accompany the transition, could also be searched for in other physical scenarios and systems, not only in a disordered electron liquid.

 \acknowledgements